Datavault-UK/automate-dv/src/dbtvault-dev/docs/hubs.md

 {%- set source = [ref('stg_orders_hashed')]                                         -%}
 ```

+!!! note
+    Make sure you surround the ref call with square brackets, as shown in the snippet
+    above.

 ### Invoking the template

 Now we bring it all together and call the [hub_template](macros.md#hub_template) macro: